MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-activity-processing.md

 When an adapter receives an activity, it generates a **turn context** object, which provides information about the incoming activity, the sender and receiver, the channel, the conversation, and other data needed to process the activity.
 The adapter then passes this context object to the bot.
 The context object persists for the length of a turn, and provides information on the following:

 * Conversation - Identifies the conversation and includes information about the bot and the user participating in the conversation.
 * Activity - The requests and replies in a conversation are all types of activities.
 This context provides information about the incoming activity, including routing information, information about the channel, the conversation, the sender, and the receiver.
 * Intent - Represents what the bot thinks the user wants to do, if your bot is set up to provide this.
 Intent is determined by an intent recognizer, such as [LUIS](bot-builder-concept-luis.md), and can be used it to change conversation topics.
-* State - Your bot can use conversation properties to keep track of where the bot is in a conversation or its [state](bot-builder-storage-concept.md) and user properties to save information about a user.
+* State - Your bot can use [state](bot-builder-storage-concept.md) to save information about a user and to keep track of where the bot is in a conversation, using user state and conversation state respectively.
 * Custom information – If you extend your bot either by implementing middleware or within your bot logic, you can make additional information available in each turn.

 You can add middleware, which are layers of plug-ins added to your bot and your core bot logic.
 For details on middleware, see the independent [middleware article](bot-builder-concept-middleware.md).